sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configure-html/index.md

 # Configure the thresholds for red/yellow/green summary boxes

-You can override the default configurations that definees the colors of the summary boxes.
+You can override the default configurations that defines the colors of the summary boxes.
 The default code is set [here](https://github.com/sitespeedio/sitespeed.io/blob/main/lib/plugins/html/setup/summaryBoxesDefaultLimits.js) and is a good starting point for what you can set.

 Define your JSON file with the limits and feed it to sitespeed.io with `--html.summaryBoxesThresholds`.

-Say that you are testing on a slow 3g connection and the default settings for first paint is unreleasistic (1000 ms for green and over 2000 gives you red).
+Say that you are testing on a slow 3g connection and the default settings for first paint is unrealistic (1000 ms for green and over 2000 gives you red).
 Create a JSON file name it summaryLimits.json:

 ~~~json
 {